yorrick/pysible/README.md

 ## Run it with vagrant

-### Environements
+### About the environments

-You can change the environement that is run in vagrant with VAGRANT_VAGRANTFILE:
+You can change the environment that is run in vagrant with VAGRANT_VAGRANTFILE:
 ```
 export VAGRANT_VAGRANTFILE=vagrant-int
 ```